 Representative of German Industry and Trade

-The Representative of German Industry and Trade (RGIT) retained Content First to produce a state-by-state analysis of the economic impact of German investment in the United States by employment, capital stock investment, and the level of exports from each state to Germany.
+The Representative of German Industry and Trade (RGIT) retained Content First to produce its first state-by-state analysis of the economic impact of German investment in the United States by employment, capital stock investment, and the level of exports from each state to Germany.

 Select Facts About German-American Investment and Trade

-• German-owned affiliates create well-paid American jobs with an average annual compensation per worker of $73,500.
+• German-owned affiliates created well-paid American jobs with an average annual compensation per worker of $73,500.

-• German business creates jobs in every state with Michigan, California, New York, Pennsylvania, and Ohio as the top ranked states by employment supported by the operations of U.S. subsidiaries of German-owned companies.
+• German business supported jobs in every state with Michigan, California, New York, Pennsylvania, and Ohio as the top ranked states by employment supported by the operations of U.S. subsidiaries of German-owned companies.

-• German-owned subsidiaries lead in capital stock investment and research and development expenditures
+• German-owned subsidiaries led in capital stock investment and research and development expenditures

-• Germany is America’s 6th largest export market at nearly $50 billion.
+• Germany was America’s 6th largest export market at nearly $50 billion.

 Scroll to Top